 Have you ever had a cold or allergy attack that wouldn’t go away?
 If so, there’s a good chance you actually had sinusitis.
 Experts estimate that 37 million people are afflicted with sinusitis each year, making it one of the most common health conditions in America.
-That number may be significantly higher, since the symptoms of bacterial sinusitis often mimic those of colds or allergies, and many sufferers never see a doctor for proper diagnosis and treatment.
+That number may be significantly higher, since the symptoms of bacterial Sinusitis often mimic those of colds or allergies, and many sufferers never see a doctor for proper diagnosis and Sinusitis Treatment in Novi.

 Acute bacterial sinusitis is an infection of the sinus cavities caused by bacteria.
 It usually is preceded by a cold, allergy attack, or irritation by environmental pollutants.
 Unlike a cold, or allergy, bacterial sinusitis requires a physician’s diagnosis and treatment with an antibiotic to cure the infection and prevent future complications.

 Normally, mucus collecting in the sinuses drains into the nasal passages.
 When you have a cold or allergy attack, your sinuses become inflamed and are unable to drain.
 This can lead to congestion and infection.
 Diagnosis of acute Sinusitis in Novi usually is based on a physical examination and a discussion of your symptoms.
 Your doctor also may use x-rays of your sinuses or obtain a sample of your nasal discharge to test for bacteria.